luckycold/content/Godot/Pong.md

 >This is what reruns the code over and over again somewhere between 30-60 times per second depending on what the framerate it set to

 The important part of this is the: **Input.get_action_strength("move_up")** What this does is it grabs the input we got from the input map from earlier and gives us a number between 0 and 1 depending on how much that particular input is being activated.
-With a key, it's straight up 0 or 1 but an analog stick would give us something inbetween usually.
+With a key, it's straight up 0 or 1, but an analog stick would give us something in between usually.

 ### Constraints
 When it comes to movement sometimes you want to lock down a particular sprite's position when moving around.
 To do that you would use "clamp" to make it so that it can't move out of a range you clamp it around which appears like so: